Santa Fe Independent School District

-Santa Fe Independent School District (SFISD) is a public school district based in Santa Fe, Texas (USA) in the Houston metropolitan area.
+Santa Fe Independent School District (SFISD) is a public school district based in Santa Fe, Texas, United States, in the Houston metropolitan area.
 In addition to Santa Fe, the district serves parts of League City, La Marque, Hitchcock, and Dickinson.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 History

 The district was a petitioner of the United States Supreme Court case Santa Fe Independent School Dist. v.
 Doe, which held that student-led, student-initiated prayer at football games violates the Establishment Clause of the United States Constitution.

 In 2018, 10 people were killed in the Santa Fe High School shooting.

 From the 2017-2018 to the 2018-2019 school years, the enrollment declined by 200 students, with about 100 fewer students at the high school.
 The shooting and Hurricane Harvey were both factors in the decline.